aau-network-security/richkit/README.md

 # richkit

-The Domain Analysis Toolkit (dat) is a python3 package that provides tools taking a domain name as input, and returns addtional information on that domain.
+Richkit is a python3 package that provides tools taking a domain name as input, and returns addtional information on that domain.
 It can be an analysis of the domain itself, looked up from data-bases, retrieved from other services, or some combination thereof.